benhyland/personal-site/README.md

 personal-site
 =============

-A [hakyll](http://jaspervdj.be/hakyll/) project to record some of the process of learning FreeBSD, git, Play etc.
+A [hakyll](http://jaspervdj.be/hakyll/) project to record learning notes, links and whatever.
 May eventually turn into a personal website.

 first build with `ghc --make site.hs`